-If it is not possible to arrange make-up time during the placement or by extending the placement, and absences exceed 5%\ of the total number of placement days, then the ACCEs will arrange a Supplemental Placement.
-The duration of the Supplemental Placement will normally be equivalent to the length of the absence and will include all days in excess of 5% of days missed at a minimum, regardless of whether a student has completed the required hours and course minimum expectations.
+In the event that the CE and CI acknowledge that missed placement time can not be made up during or immediately after the placement (as per the options above), then the student will be required to complete a supplemental placement for all absences that exceed 5% of the total number of placement days.
+The supplemental placement will be arranged by the CI.
+The duration of the Supplemental Placement will normally be equivalent the total number of missed days, regardless of whether a student has completed the required hours and/or course minimum expectations.

-\Five percent of an 8-week placement is considered to be 2 days and of a 10-week placement is considered to 3 days.
+Five percent of an 8-week placement is considered to be 2 days and of a 10-week placement is considered to 3 days.